emmanagano/philippine-strategies/src/content/foreign-investment-philippines-duterte-marcos-fdi-collapse.md

 The Philippines once held the promise of becoming Southeast Asia’s rising economic tiger, but the past decade has turned that narrative into a cautionary tale.
 FDI remains sluggish, and despite official optimism, the numbers don’t lie.
 Political infighting, outdated ownership laws, and broken promises have left the country at a standstill.

 Until real reform — political, economic, and institutional — is undertaken, foreign investors will continue to look elsewhere.
 And unless the Marcos and Duterte camps find a way to end their zero-sum war, the Philippines risks becoming a footnote in the regional economic story rather than a protagonist.

-For more precise data and analyses, feel free to reach out via the below contact link.